 UN: Droughts, less water in Europe as warming wrecks crops

-Declining agricultural yields in Europe — and the battle for diminishing water resources, especially in the southern part of the continent — are key risks as global temperatures continue to rise
+Declining agricultural yields in Europe — and the battle for diminishing water resources, especially in the southern part of the continent — are key risks as global temperatures keep on rising

 LA HERRADURA, Spain -- “Herders and farmers have their feet on the ground, but their eyes on the sky.”
 The old saying is still popular in Spain’s rural communities who, faced with recurrent droughts, have historically paraded sculptures of saints to pray for rain.